-*Here is the Columbia link to use the friendly promo code CUP30 for a 30% discount.
+***Here is the Columbia link to use the friendly promo code CUP30 for a 30% discount.
 Before delivery, the Columbia site quotes $35.00 US and £30.00.
-Including postage to Australia, the total came to $57.39 AUD.
+With discount and postage to Australia, and improving exchange rate, I made the total $52.44 AUD.

 But Parisian bars, cafes and restaurants totally closed?
 That’s the end of some world or another.